benjaminpotter/stow/README.md

 - Mouse pointer speed
 - Make capslock be escape
 - Add gaps
+- Add mod+< and mod+> for moving workspaces
+- Add clamshell script for disabling laptop screen with extern monitors

 > [!NOTE]
 > Sway uses the `dmenu` package for easy access to GUI applications.